Beginner Backpacking Tips: The Ultimate Guide for Your First Trip

 What Gear Should You Bring?

-Backpacking isn’t like car camping .
+Backpacking isn’t like car camping or traditional camping.
 When backpacking, your gear needs to be lighter, smaller, and more durable; each item is carefully chosen for maximum quality and efficiency.
 It’s a far cry from rolling up to your campsite, setting up a bulky six-person tent just for you and another friend, and throwing all of the blankets you own inside.

 Choosing the right gear takes a lot of research and consideration.
 But after slimming down, you’ll be proud that you fit everything you need for the coming days on your back.
 Below you’ll find an introduction to some of the most basic gear you need for any backpacking trip.
 For a quick but more exhaustive checklist, take a look at our Handy Dandy Backpacking Checklist.